matheusdiaas99/data_portfolio/README.md

   Trend of Nobel Prizes Over Time;
   Trend of Shared Nobel Prizes Over Time;
   Number of Nobel Prizes by Country;
-  Distribution of Prizes by Country and Category;
+  Distribution of Prizes by Country and Category.